k8shell-io/docs/docs/concepts/overview.md

 * **SSH Proxy** – The entry point for SSH traffic.
 It authenticates users, translates SSH protocol streams into internal gRPC calls, and securely forwards them to the workspace processes managed by K8shelld.
 * **API Server** – Unified API gateway that exposes REST endpoints for clients (CLI, dashboard, automation tools) and routes requests to backend services like Identity, Provisioner, and others.
 * **Dashboard** – Web-based interface that provides visibility into users, workspaces, and platform activity.
 Enables non-technical and technical users to manage sessions and monitor resource usage.
+* **CloudShell** – A browser-based terminal that provides direct access to K8shell workspaces through the web interface.

 ## Core Platform Services